What is understanding from the "learning brain" point of view?

 For example, when a child first learns the word ‘Ball’ – it becomes useful once an effective association was made with the already familiar object.
 Only then she can understand the sentence “Kick the ball”, and respond to it.
-The new concept can be now used to successfully to execute an action.
+The new concept can now be used to successfully execute an action.

 At the basic level of learning concrete meaning is attached to a meaningless concept (e.g. a word) – like the name of a person (Jess), an action (Play) or an object (Ball).
 The meaning relies on the ability to use the new concept to communicate or act effectively, which is usually accompanied by positive feedback (received from another person, or from the mere accomplishment ).
 A recurrent successful use reinforces the associations within the network, and the concept becomes more robust.

 We can conclude that low-level meaning relies on concrete experiences.

 At higher levels of learning, well-established concrete concepts are used as examples for more abstract or more general concepts.
 For example, if we wish to teach what “equal” means we can say “If Jess has one ball and Danny has one ball, then they have an equal number of balls”.
 We establish the meaning of the new concept “equal” on the basis of already known concepts (“Ball”, “Jess”, “has”, "one" etc.) and the already known interactions between them (having one ball).
 Later, we can go further up the pyramid and give “equal” more abstract meaning as in “equality” or “equity”.

 Memorizing and Understanding

-What are the implication of these explanation on what is commonly referred as two distinct modes of learning: memorization (as in rote memorization) and understanding ?
+What are the implication of these explanation to what is commonly referred as two distinct modes of learning: memorization (as in rote memorization) and understanding ?